0xOperant/BlackBox/README.md

 Acknowledgements:
 I borrowed heavily from https://github.com/sebsto/AWSVPN

-##Client Setup
+## Client Setup
 Work in progress...sorry.
+I plan to adapt the configure_VPN script for configuring the Raspbian client.
+I will let you know how it turns out.